howardyang94/binary-tree-max-sum/README.md

 docker-compose up --build
 ```

-Once everything has finished compiling, open a browser and go to 'localhost:4200' to use the application.
+Once everything has finished compiling, open a browser and go to 'localhost:4200'.